deceneu009/VideoInterpreterAI/README.md

 ## Alex's branch

-Currect model used: Qwen2.5-VL-3B-Instruct
+Currect model used: Efficient-Large-Model/VILA-7b

-Testing results: Fail.
-Reccomended to switch to NanoLLM nad probably switch model.

-Interface status: Mostly done.
-Some final tweaking might be needed.
+Code need to be copied into container with nano_llm to work.
+Additional changes to get_model and generateResponse may need to be changed according to nano_llm package.